Service recovery paradox: Empirical Evidence

 Empirical studies examining the Service Recovery Paradox have yielded mixed results.
 Some studies support the existence of SRP while other studies have contradictory findings.
 One study concludes that although Service Recovery Paradox exists, and its effects are significant, it is a very rare occurrence and it should not have any managerial relevance.
 Another empirical study which examined the repurchasing behaviors of the customers of a telecommunication company, discovered that the number of customers who repurchased after a good service recovery were significantly higher than those who did not.
 However, Michel and Coughlan in their 2009 study, using data from Swiss bank customers, concluded that service recovery paradox may only occur in case of mediocre service but not excellent service.
 Another conclusion was that the effect was most likely to occur when a number of conditions were met, such as the customer considering the failure not to be serious and to be out of the firm’s control.

+Some research has suggested that the service recovery paradox may be limited in scope and frequency.
+Meta-analytic evidence shows that while the paradox has a significant positive effect on customer satisfaction, it does not consistently influence behavioural outcomes such as repurchase intentions, word-of-mouth, or corporate image.
+In addition, empirical studies using large real-world customer datasets suggest that the paradox is a relatively rare event and that its overall impact may be small, limiting its managerial relevance.

 A meta-analysis by de Matos, Henrique and Rossi aimed to get a better understanding of the SRP phenomenon to help further research by: